el-mat/LILO-CaPV/README.md

 ```

 ## Usage
-LILO-CAPV assumes your reads are in a folder called *raw/* in the current working directory and have the suffix *.fastq.gz.*.
+Lilo assumes your reads are in a folder called *raw/* in the current working directory and have the suffix *.fastq.gz.*.
 Multiple samples can be processed at the same time.
-LILO-CAPV requires a config file detailing the location of a reference, a primer scheme (in the form of a primal scheme style bed file), and a primers.csv file (described below).
+Lilo requires a config file detailing the location of a reference, a primer scheme (in the form of a primal scheme style bed file), and a primers.csv file (described below).
 ```
 conda activate LILO-CAPV
 snakemake -k -s /path/to/LILO-CAPV --configfile /path/to/config.file --cores N